-Teaching and learning in PE at Molehill Primary Academy promotes health and fitness for all.
-We aim to promote the importance of exercise in staying healthy and develop knowledge of making healthy choices.
-At Molehill Primary Academy we provide a diverse range of activities that are fun.
-We provide activities out of school for children to engage in and offer a residential visit to children in Key Stage 2.
-We engage in competition, promoting participation and encouraging a supportive and inclusive environment.
+Teaching and learning in PE at Molehill Primary Academy nurtures health and fitness for all with a focus on mental, social and physical well-being.
+We aim to promote the importance of exercise in staying healthy and develop a knowledge of making healthy lifestyle choices.
+The school provides a range of activities, both in and outside of the curriculum.

 Watch this space to keep up to date with the sporting calendar at Molehill Primary Academy.

 Friday 9th June 2023- LAT Cluster Football Tournament

 Today was what we were waiting for, the football tournament!
 Everyone was extremely excited and confident, before the game the team were very enthusiastic and everyone believed that we could win the whole contest!
 The girls football team had gone before us, however they came back just before we were going to have our lunch.
 They told us that they came 4th, which is a good result especially because it was their first tournament.

 Usaully, year 5’s and 6’s would have their lunch at half past 12 but this day was different.
 From 11:58 to 12:59 everyone was getting really hyped up.
 We went outside and waited for the mini bus.
 Once the mini bus arrived at Molehill we all boarded the bus and then shortly arrived at Langley Park Primary Academy.
 We sorted out our formation and then started to warm up before our first game.